ViennaTools/ViennaLS/README.md

 cd ViennaLS
 mkdir build && cd build
 cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/your/custom/install/
-# The commented lines set up all dependencies, if you want to set them up
-# but do not want to install ViennaLS, run only these lines
-# make pybind11-external
-# make viennahrle-external
-# make vtk-external
-make install # this will install all dependencies and might take a while
+make # this will install all dependencies the first time it is called and might take a while make install
 ```

 This will install the necessary headers and CMake files to the specified path.
 If DCMAKE_INSTALL_PREFIX is not specified, it will be installed to the standard path for your system, usually /usr/local/ .